lulav/LRS_Documentation/docs_tutorials/gal_orbits/gal_orbits.md

 The table with the parameters for the 115 globular clusters may be found in article, mentioned above: [Globular Clusters: Absolute Proper Motions and Galactic Orbits](https://link.springer.com/article/10.1134/S1990341318020049), [arXiv](https://arxiv.org/pdf/1804.07086.pdf).

 ### Source Code and Launch File
-The source code is located in `srs/gal_orbits/gal_orbits/`: `gal_orbits.py` - written in Python script that calculates orbits of the globular clusters and `__init__.py` file.
+The source code is located in `src/gal_orbits/gal_orbits/`: `gal_orbits.py` - written in Python script that calculates orbits of the globular clusters and `__init__.py` file.

-The launch file is located in `srs/gal_orbits/launch/gal_orbits.launch.py`.
+The launch file is located in `src/gal_orbits/launch/gal_orbits.launch.py`.

 ### Output of the Simulation

-The output of the simulation is an array of 11 variables:
+The simulated data is published to a topic '/gal_orbits'.
+Each message is an [`Float64MultiArray`](https://docs.ros2.org/galactic/api/std_msgs/msg/Float64MultiArray.html) containing 11 variables:

 - t - time coordinate (in units of 10^7 years),
 - R - distance from the galactic axis (in kpc),